 Academics at Weber

-Weber moves beyond the narrow boundaries of individual disciplines with opportunities for students to explore sophisticated and ideas.
+Weber moves beyond the narrow boundaries of individual disciplines with opportunities for students to explore sophisticated ideas.

 Senior Israel Poland Experience: In partnership with the Alexander Muss High School in Israel, this five week study abroad offers a rich learning experience that fosters independent thinking.
 The trip includes Poland and Israel and is an experiential learning experience based on important chronological events that molded the Jewish People and the State of Israel.